Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/behavioral-cohorts-api.md

     Authorization: Basic {{api-key}}:{{secret-key}} #credentials must be base64 encoded
     ```

-???code-example "Example request (click to expand)"
+???code-example "Example: Get a request status (click to expand)"

     This example gets the status of request with the ID `qfaZya`.